SketchNow/SketchNow.WPF/README.md

 ### Build
 - Windows 10 or greater
 - Visual Studio 2022/JetBrains Rider
-- .NET Desktop workload with `.NET 8`
+- .NET Desktop workload with `.NET 9`
 ### Publish
 We are using [Velopack](https://github.com/velopack/velopack) to generate release

-Before you using following commands, please ensure that you have read [this](https://docs.velopack.io/getting-started/csharp)
+Before you use the following commands, please ensure that you have read [this](https://docs.velopack.io/getting-started/csharp)
 ```shell
 dotnet publish -c Release --self-contained -r win-x64 -o .\publish
 ```